 President – each campus president or the president’s written designee, or, for system administration facilities, the chancellor or the chancellor’s written designee.

-Revocable permits are required for short-term (one year or less) or occasional use of The College at Brockport’s facilities by non-commercial and non-College (external) organizations.
+Revocable permits are required for short-term (one year or less) or occasional use of SUNY Brockport’s facilities by non-commercial and non-College (external) organizations.
 A Revocable Permit is an agreement that provides the terms and conditions for use of campus facilities by an external group or organization.
-For use that is expected to exceed one year, the organization/user should contact Procurement & Payment Services to determine if a long-term agreement would be more appropriate
+For use that is expected to exceed one year, the organization/user should contact Procurement & Payment Services to determine if a long-term agreement would be more appropriate.

 An applying organization must agree to follow campus policies related to agreements as well as SUNY established policies for use of state facilities by non-commercial organizations by submitting a completed Revocable Permit packet including all required liability insurance to the respective campus department.
 The permit request must then be forwarded by the appropriate campus department for review/approval by Procurement & Payment prior to the use of College facilities/resources by the organization.
 Please allow a minimum of two (2) weeks for review/approval.

 Revocable Permits that are expected to exceed a value of $10,000, require review and approval from the State Comptroller’s and Attorney General’s Offices.
 Please allow a minimum of 3-6 months for review/approval at this level.

 All external groups must secure appropriate liability insurance coverage naming SUNY Brockport as the additional insured.
 The insurance is required to meet the following minimums: